AdS3 integrability, Sine-Gordon and fractional supersymmetry: Abstract

 \section{Abstract}

-The massless $S$-matrix of the pure RR $AdS_3\times S^3 \times T^4$ theory is very similar but not quite the same as Fendley-Intriligator's ${\cal{N}}=2$ $S$-matrix, in turns related to Sine-Gordon taken at a special coupling.
-In this short note we review the reason why supersymmetry emerges but with a fractional statistics of the particles.
-We then use this to obtain a very simple interpolating $S$-matrix between massless $AdS_3$ and Sine-Gordon, and further find two interpolating $S$-matrices between these and the mixed-flux relativistic $S$-matrix, solving the Yang-Baxter equation all the way in-between.
-They are all relativistic invariant and braiding unitary, can be written in terms of particles with fractional statistics, and they might serve the purpose to embed into a parent integrable system.
+The massless $S$-matrix of the pure RR $AdS_3\times S^3 \times T^4$ theory is very similar but also crucially distinct from Fendley-Intriligator's famous ${\cal{N}}=2$ $S$-matrix, in turn related to Sine-Gordon taken at a special coupling.
+In this article we review the reason why supersymmetry emerges but with a fractional statistics of the particles.
+We then use this to obtain an interpolating $S$-matrix between massless $AdS_3$ and Sine-Gordon, and further find two interpolating $S$-matrices between these and the mixed-flux relativistic $S$-matrix, solving the Yang-Baxter equation all the way in-between.
+They are all relativistic invariant and braiding unitary, can be written in terms of particles with fractional statistics, and embed all the $AdS_3$ models into a parent integrable system.
+This also achieves the reformulation of all the $AdS_3$ integrable scattering problems in the domain of fractional statistics.\footnote{\ttfamily{DMUS-MP-25/04}}.